-Policy area and draft policies Socio-Economic Age Sex Ethnicity Religion/Belief Disability Sexual Orientation Pregnancy/Maternity Gender Reassignment Justifications/ Recommendations Strategic Policies 1 1 The Development Strategy Policy WS1.1 Homes +/- +/- +/- +/- +/- +/- +/- +/- +/- Regeneration of housing can result in positive and negative impacts for existing residents depending on the type and location of regeneration.
+Policy area and draft policies Socio-Economic Age Sex Ethnicity Religion/Belief Disability Sexual Orientation Pregnancy/Maternity Gender Reassignment Justifications/ Recommendations Strategic Policies Policy WS1 - The Development an olicy WS1 - The Development and Regeneration Strategy for Wirral 2021-2037 Policy WS1.1 Homes +/- +/- +/- +/- +/- +/- +/- +/- +/- Regeneration of housing can result in positive and negative impacts for existing residents depending on the type and location of regeneration.
 Those excluded from new homes due to cost or availability could experience growing disparity in deprivation and exclusion from opportunities.
 Policy WS1.2 Employment + + 0 0 0 0 0 0 0 Provision of land for new jobs will offer employment opportunities that contribute to decreasing the level of income and employment deprivation.
 The Local Plan's focus on adding social value through training residents for work within and outside Wirral could have long-term positive impacts on young people and low skilled workers.
-Policy WS1.3 Infrastructure 0 + + 0 0 +/- 0 + 0 Provides positive impacts for those who rely on public transport, walking and cycling including younger and older people, women and lower socio- economic groups.
+Policy WS1.3 Infrastructure 0 + + 0 0 +/- 0 + 0 Provides positive impacts for those who rely on public transport, walking and cycling including younger and older people, women and lower socio-economic groups.
 It is important that inclusive access to walking and cycling routes are considered for disabled people.
 Positive effects in terms of access to green and open space.
 Policy WS1.4 Flooding and drainage 0 0 0 0 0 0 0 0 0 No direct implications.
-Social Value • 1 Policy WS2 Social Value + + + + 0 + 0 0 0 Prioritising added social value in development proposals could potentially provide positive impacts for local people who are overrepresented in unemployment figures etc. However, the extent to which these positive impacts will arise will depend on the implementation and monitoring of an inclusive social value statement.
+Social Value Policy WS2 Social Value + + + + 0 + 0 0 0 Prioritising added social value in development proposals could potentially provide positive impacts for local people who are overrepresented in unemployment figures etc. However, the extent to which these positive impacts will arise will depend on the implementation and monitoring of an inclusive social value statement.